On the Ends of groups and the Veech groups of infinite-genus surfaces: Tame translation surfaces

-A \emph{saddle connection} of a tame translation surface $S$ is a geodesic interval joining two cone points and not having cone points in its interior.
-A saddle connection $\gamma$ is locally a straight line in the direction $[\theta]$, for any $[\theta]\in \mathbb{R}/2\pi \mathbb{Z}$.
-Then we can associate to each saddle connection $\gamma$ two \emph{holonomy vectors} $\{v,-v\}\subset\mathbb{R}^2$ such that they are in the direcion $[\theta]$ and $[-\theta]$, respectively.
-Moreover, their norm are equal to the length of $\gamma$ with respect to the flat riemannian metric $\mu$ on $S$.
+A \emph{saddle connection} $\gamma$ on a tame translation surface $S$ is a geodesic interval joining two cone points and not having cone points in its interior.
+In the translation structure of $S$, we can find a chart $(U,\varphi)$ such that the open $U$ contains the saddle connection $\gamma$, excluding its endpoints.
+The map $\varphi$ sends $\gamma$ to a straight line segment in $\mathbb{R}^{2}$.
+This straight line segment can be oriented in two possible directions, denoted by $[\theta],[-\theta]\in \mathbb{R}/2\pi \mathbb{Z}$, for some $\theta \in\mathbb{R}$.
+Then we can associate to $\gamma$ two oppositely oriented vectors $\{v,-v\}\subset\mathbb{R}^2$, corresponding to the direction $[\theta]$ and $[-\theta]$, respectively.
+Moreover, the norm of these vectors is equal to the length of $\gamma$, measured with respect to the flat Riemannian metric $\mu$ on $S$.
+Each one of these vectors is called a \emph{holonomy vector of $\gamma$}.
+Clearly, the holonomy vectors of $\gamma$ are well-defined, that is, does not depend on the choice of the chart $(U,\varphi)$.

-A \emph{mark} on the tame translate surface $S$ is a finite length geodesic not having cone points in its interior.
-Similarly, as the saddle connected case we can associate to each mark two \emph{holonomy vectors} $\{v,-v\}\subset \mathbb{R}^2$.
-Then, two marks are \emph{parallel} if their respective holonomy vectors are also parallel.
-It does not matter if the marks are on different surfaces (see \cite[Definition 3.4]{PSV}).
+A \emph{marking} $m$ on the tame translation surface $S$ is a finite length geodesic not having cone points inside it.
+Similarly to the case of saddle connection, we can associate to the marking $m$ two \emph{holonomy vectors} $\{v,-v\}\subset \mathbb{R}^2$.
+Two markings are said to be \emph{parallel} if their respective holonomy vectors are also parallel.
+It does not matter if the markings are on different surfaces \cite[Definition 3.4]{PSV}.